gbengataylor/WebmethodsOnOCP/README.md

 # WebmethodsOnOCP
 Deploying Webmethods Integration Server Agent and Universal Messaging to OpenShift

-These instructions were done with webmethods 10 however, docker support for webmethods has been available since Webmethods 9.7.
+These instructions were composed using webmethods 10 however, docker support for webmethods has been available since version  9.7.
 See https://techcommunity.softwareag.com/pwiki/-/wiki/Main/Running+Integration+Server+within+a+Docker+container

 Assumptions -